The pond has a power failure

 When the power restarts

-Ideally, drain stagnant water from any filter system to waste, rinsing any dirty filter media in the old pond water first.
+Ideally, drain stagnant water from any filter system to waste, gently rinsing any dirty filter media in the old pond water first.
 Then restart the filter.
 Check than non-latching RCD/trip-switches are turned back on.
 If the power has been off for some time, the biological filter organisms could take three to six weeks to recover.
 Feed fish very lightly during this period and do not add any new fish stocks.